Travel + Discover York: Maine Vacation Guide

 If you follow the coast north to Cape Neddick, you could play at Cape Neddick Country Club.
 The 18-hole course here was also designed by Donald Ross in the early 1900s and had one of the top layouts in Maine at the time.

-Beachgoers will love York Beach Maine.
-The alluring beaches are popular summer hot spots for family fun in the sun, and the three beaches below are top-notch spots!
+The alluring beaches of York are popular summer hot spots for family fun in the sun, and the three beaches below are top-notch spots!
+Check the beach water quality before picking your favorite during your trip.

 York Harbor Beach

-York Harbor Beach is very special.
-Although it’s not very big, it’s incredibly scenic with the comings and going of boats in the harbor.
-This crescent-shaped cove is mostly sand with some tide pools but has a few rocky spots.
+York Harbor Beach sits in a crescent-shaped cove – mostly made up of sand with some tide pools – but also has a few rocky spots.

 York Harbor Beach has wheelchair-accessible restrooms and washing facilities.